Stair Treads: Choosing the Right Material

 Best Tools:

-✔ Circular Saw – For straight cuts
+✔ Circular Saw – For straight, accurate cuts on timber stair treads

 -

-Laminate Flooring
+Laminate Flooring</span>

 Best Tools: